tel/frame/README.md

 A thin wrapper over Hiccup for low-level plotting and layout.

-Wrap a Hiccup data structure in a frame to use context aware flows, data aware painting and n
+Wrap a Hiccup data structure in a frame to use context aware flows, data aware painting and natural scales.
+It translates transparently to Hiccup-flavored SVG and Hiccup syntax can be used liberally.

 ## rationale